viamrobotics/docs/docs/internals/controls-package.md

 }

-// use SetupPIDControlConfig to create the control config and tune the component if necessary pidLoop, err := control.SetupPIDControlConfig(convertedControlParams, "comopnent", options, component, component.logger) if err != nil {
+// use SetupPIDControlConfig to create the control config and tune the component if necessary pidLoop, err := control.SetupPIDControlConfig(convertedControlParams, "component", options, component, component.logger) if err != nil {
   return err
 }